le-james/differential-drive-robot/README.md

 Using [TrajOptPlots.jl](https://github.com/RoboticExplorationLab/TrajOptPlots.jl) for trajectory visualization.

-## Simple trajectroy with obstacle avoidance
+## Simple trajectory with obstacle avoidance
 DDR starts at the orgin and drives to its goal pose while avoiding the red obstacle.
 ![](simple-traj-obs-avoidance.gif)